 Penalties and interest: Remission

-- Reasonable cause - we may remit a penalty if the reason for late filing, non-electronic filing or late payment was beyond your control.
-This means that it must be reasonable for an average person in the same position not to have complied.
-The term "reasonable" must be applied to the event or circumstance.
+We may remit a penalty if the reason for late filing, non-electronic filing or late payment was beyond your control.
+This means that it must be "reasonable" for an average person in the same position not to have complied.
+The term reasonable must be applied to the event or circumstance.

-- Collection of highest net revenue over time - Inland Revenue is required by law to collect, over time, as much revenue as possible, ideally through voluntary compliance by all taxpayers.
-In some circumstances the remission of penalties will be consistent with this legal duty, eg where a penalty is charged because of:
+We are required by law to collect, over time, as much revenue as possible, ideally through voluntary compliance by all taxpayers.
+In some circumstances remission of penalties will be part of this legal duty, for example, where a penalty is charged because of:

 - a genuine error

 - incorrect advice from us that directly resulted in the non-compliance.

 Applying for remission

 You can apply for remission in writing or by calling us.
 We'll consider your application when your return has been filed and/or the tax has been paid.
 You must state the reasons for the late payment or filing, and provide any information we need to consider your request.